quintel/documentation/docs/api/exports.md

 Endpoints that can be used to retrieve annual data are based on the following data keys:

-* `production_parameters` - Returns a CSV file containing the capacities and costs of some electricity and heat producers.
 * `energy_flow` - Returns a CSV file containing the energetic inputs and outputs of every node in the graph of the future scenario year.
 * `energy_flow_present` - Returns a CSV file containing the energetic inputs and outputs of every node in the graph of the present dataset year.
 * `molecule_flow` - Returns a CSV file containing the flow of molecules through the molecule graph.